 You can and should personalize your messages across all of your marketing, but landing pages in particular offer unique opportunities for highly targeted interactions.

-“Personalized landing pages are about the individual customer — not the channel, not the segment, not the device, not even the customer’s point in the sales cycle,” said conversion expert Jeremy Smith on his blog Jeremy Said.
+“Personalized landing pages are about the individual customer — not the channel, not the segment, not the device, not even the customer’s point in the sales cycle,” conversion expert Jeremy Smith wrote on his blog Jeremy Said.
 “Sure, each of these has a part to play in the overall personalization approach, but none of them by themselves defines what personalization is.”

 “This is an unprecedented capability in our space,” Landon said.
-“Because of all the tools inside of Ontraport, we have more customer data available than other systems and, at the same time, we also provide all the functions necessary for acting on that data to enact personalized marketing.”
+“Because of all the tools inside Ontraport, we have more customer data available than other systems and, at the same time, we also provide all the functions necessary for acting on that data to enact personalized marketing.”

 There are dozens of ways you can create personalized experiences with your landing pages.
-Here are just six example usecases you could apply to your business.
+Here are just six example use cases you could apply to your business.

 You’ll simply use the condition “has ordered certain amount of product” and set it equal to one.
 Based on tracking information stored in Ontraport, the system will recognize when a page visitor meets that criteria and automatically show the block selling the three-pack instead of the single pack.